Ever wonder what bloggers make?

 And with the exception of a handful of days, I have kept up that schedule since April of 2017!

-But I’m glad I stuck with it, because now it’s a primary source of income for my business!
+But I’m glad I stuck with it, because now it’s a significant source of income for my business!

 Also, a lot of people want to know what my secret was/is to growing my Instagram profile quickly.

 I put a TON of effort into my Instagram, working on it every single day for hours after I got home from my day job.

 I also invested in a great camera, honed my photography skills, developed my own Lightroom presets, found interesting places to take photos, and trained my Instagram husband. 🙂

 I think I also lucked into great timing with Instagram.

 When I started, Tiktok wasn’t around like it is today, organic reach on Instagram seems like it was better, and the platform wasn’t crowded with IGTV and Reels.